Lester-liu/MVCNN-Multi-View-Convolutional-Neural-Networks/README.md

+# This repo is up-dated, and will no longer be developed.
+Thank you for your interest.
+If you are still interested, please refer to other modern implementation.

 # MVCNN: Multi-view Convolutional Neural Networks for 3D Shape Recognition

 It is a pytorch implementation of [Multi-view Convolutional Neural Networks for 3D Shape Recognition ][1]